Quarterly Fund Commentary

-March 31, 2013
+March 31, 2016

 Market Sector Update

-The opinions expressed in this commentary are those of the Fund's manager and are current through March 31, 2013.
-The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+The opinions expressed in this commentary are those of the Fund's manager and are current through March 31, 2016.
+The manager's view is subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
+Past performance is not a guarantee of future results.